Classic Chicken Parmesan Recipe

 - Eggs – Just two eggs needed.

 - Bread Crumbs – I used Italian bread crumbs, but you could use Panko, or even a combination.
+You might also add a little bit of Italian Seasoning.

 - Parmesan Cheese – For best results, use a block of parmesan cheese and freshly grate it.